senescent777/some_scripts/README.md

 Some_scripts i made for a certain purpose.

+There is some remains of debug-clutter that have to be removed.
+After that, this  should work, at least for me.
-I do not give any guarantees that they will work.
-If you choose to use them, the risk is 100% yours.
+Although, i will not give any guarantees.
+And if you choose to use this repository, the risk is 100% yours.
+Consider yourself warned.